laresamdeola/materna/README.md

     1. Can be used as a diagnosis tool to detect the risk level of pregnant mothers
     2. This can help reduce the wait times present in maternal care in developing countries.

+Live Site \n
+You can view the live site here: https://materna-ab31b6c885be.herokuapp.com/

 References
 Nour, Nawal M. "An introduction to maternal mortality."
 Reviews in obstetrics and gynecology 1.2 (2008): 77.